-All applicants to the PhD program are considered for departmental funding, both in the form of non-teaching fellowships, awarded on the basis of academic excellence, and of teaching assistantships/fellowships.
+All students who are offered admission to the Ph.D. program receive departmental funding, either in the form of non-teaching fellowships, awarded on the basis of academic excellence or are offered teaching assistantships/fellowships.
 There is no additional financial aid application.
-Assuming satisfactory academic progress, students entering the program with departmental funding will be offered five years of support.
+Assuming satisfactory academic progress, students entering the program will be offered five years of support.

-School of Arts & Sciences (A&S) First-Year Fellowships
+Dietrich School of Arts & Sciences (DSAS) Fellowships for Incoming Students

 Entering students may be nominated by the department for an A&S Fellowship, or for the Provost’s Humanities Fellowship, both of which free recipients from teaching duties in their first year.
 In addition, there are several University fellowships that are specifically designated for incoming U.S. (citizen or permanent resident) minority students, including the K. Leroy Irvis Fellowships and the Provost’s Development Fellowships.

 Arts and Sciences Fellowship Salaries (2018-2019): $23,490